aws-powertools/powertools-lambda-dotnet/examples/ServerlessApi/Readme.md

 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.
-Remember that an attribute on `ValuesController` makes the resources available under `/api/values` so you need to at it to end of the URL.
+Remember that an attribute on `ValuesController` makes the resources available under `/api/values` so you need to at the end of the URL.

 ## Use the AWS SAM CLI to build and test locally